memeLab/Jandig/Privacy.md

 **Opt-Out Rights**

 You can stop all collection of information by the Application easily by uninstalling it.
-You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
+You may use the standard uninstall processes as may be available as part of your meta quest or via the mobile application marketplace or network.

 **Data Retention Policy**